Sarah Grainger

 There is an additional cost if the assessment takes place in school as I have to factor in travelling time and expenses.
 The assessment also takes up more time in my diary as I have to accomodate the structure of the school day.
 I am available during weekends and school holidays for a lower price.

-• difficulty keeping place in text
+• Difficulty tracking across lines or keeping place in the text

 Copyright © 2025 Dyslexia Coventry - All Rights Reserved.